OscarOnukwugha/Bank-Fraud-Management-System/README.md

 # Bank Fraud Management System
-#### An SQL-based Fraud Management System that automatically flags and logs suspicious banking transactions using triggers and audit logs.
+#### This is an SQL-based Fraud Management System that automatically flags and logs suspicious banking transactions using triggers and audit logs.

 ## Table of Contents